mqcomplab/bblean/README.md

   considered private (such as `bblean._private_module.private_function(...)`) and should not be used, since they can be removed or modified without warning.
 - All other functions and classes are part of the stable public API and can be safely used.

+## Contributing

+TODO: Add some info about how to contribute to the repo / open issues